 Depending on what your leads do, you’d assign each one a score.
 For all the positive behavior they engage in, their score goes up.
 You’d likely tier the points so that buying a product rewards more points than opening an email, for instance.

 That affords you a ton of opportunities to reach new people.
-If you can get your ads on Google, then you can guarantee that somebody, probably a lot of somebodies, are going to see your ad.
+If you can get your ads on Google, you can guarantee that somebody, probably a lot of somebodies, are going to see your ad.

 You’re all about getting those qualified leads, right?
-If a lead is interested enough to click your advertisement, then they’re at least semi-qualified.
-They’re certainly more qualified than a lead that stumbles upon your company.
+If a lead is interested enough to click your advertisement, they’re at least semi-qualified.
+They’re certainly more qualified than a lead that just stumbles upon your company.

-If you use Twitter, it too has its own lead gen methods.
+If you use Twitter, it too has its own lead generation methods.
 For instance, there’s Twitter Lead Gen Cards.
 The cards gather a lead’s data, such as their username on Twitter, their email address, and their full name.
 When a user agrees to submit this data, you get all the Lead Gen Card info so you can start engaging and nurturing.

 Then there’s Facebook, which is the most popular social media network out there.
 You probably already know about Facebook Ads, which let you advertise on the platform with posts that mimic the appearance of a user’s wall.